Movatterモバイル変換

 Accidents and incidents

-• On 25 December 1965, a non-scheduled Douglas DC-3 aircraft registered as VT-DUC met with an accident while landing at the airport due to pilot error.
-The aircraft had substantial damage with injuries to one passenger and two crew members.[81]
+• On 25 December 1965, a Douglas DC-3 aircraft (registered as VT-DUC) met with an accident while landing at the airport.
+The accident was determined as due to pilot error, and the aircraft received substantial damage with injuries to one passenger and two crew members.[83]

-• On 11 October 2024, Air India Express Flight IX613, aBoeing 737-800 aircraft registered as VT-AYB flying from Tiruchirapalli toSharjah, suffered a hydraulic failure in its landing gear assembly.
-After engaging in aholding pattern over Trichy for over two hours, the flight with 141 passengers landed safely.[86][87]
+• On 11 October 2024, Air India Express flight IX613, aBoeing 737-800 aircraft (registered as VT-AYB), flying from Tiruchirapalli toSharjah, suffered a hydraulic failure in its landing gear assembly.
+After engaging in aholding pattern over the airport for over two hours, the flight, with 141 passengers, landed safely at the airport.[88][89]

 References